Experienced Construction Accident Attorneys Serving Oregon and Washington

 The construction industry is responsible for almost 18% of all workplace fatalities.
 Caused by lax safety procedures, negligence, faulty equipment, or poor supervision, most catastrophes that occur on construction sites could have been prevented.

 Machines, compressed gasses, nail guns, cranes, scaffolding, and falls can cause serious injuries.
-Construction companies often blame the worker, but D’Amore Law Group is known for thorough investigation and case analysis in defense of injured workers against unsafe contractors.
-D’Amore Law Group is experienced in handling construction site injury and death cases – call for a free consultation
+Construction companies often blame the worker, but D’Amore Law Group is known for their thorough investigation and case analysis in defense of injured workers against unsafe contractors.
+Our Portland construction injury lawyers are experienced in handling construction site injury and death cases – call for a free consultation

 The leading causes of construction worker death on job sites are falls, electrocution, and being struck by an object (OSHA) – but there are many ways workers can sustain a catastrophic injury on construction site.
 Improperly secured scaffolding, or guardrails, electrocution, defective design (of scaffolding, tools or construction equipment), improper ventilation, and big machines like forklifts can all cause serious injury or even death.
 Loud noises may cause deafness, and chemical exposure can be fatal.